the-events-calendar/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar Category Colors with Legend Superpowers in action

 == Changelog ==

+= 3.4.9 =
+* decided to remove CSS for Cost button as button not created by this plugin
+* update for live preview to admin settings
+* a few more spacing/braces updates for WP Coding Guidelines
+* fix to show empty categories in settings - props @KoenRijpstra via GitHub

 = 3.4.8 =
 * minor CSS fix for iPhone and Cost button